 Conversion of acoustic values to sound level L in dBSPL

-Conversions and Calculations of Sound Quantities and their Levels
+Calculations of sound quantities and their levels

 How many decibels (dB) is twice (double, half) or three times as loud?

-Ohm's Law of the electronics V = I × R
+Ohm's law of the electronics V = I × R

-be sensed by a simple microphone, nor would it be of value in music recordings if it could be.
+Hearing is directly sensitive to sound pressure (eardrums).
+In stereo the level differences have been called "intensity" differences, but sound intensity is a specifically defined quantity and cannot be sensed by a simple microphone, nor would it be of value in music recordings if it could be.

-eardrums and microphone diaphragms are moved by the differences of the sound pressure level.
+"Intensity" stereophony is better termed as level difference stereophony, because our eardrums and microphone diaphragms are moved by the differences of the sound pressure level.

-Since our ears do not respond to the particle velocity (sound velocity),
+Since our ears do not respond to the air particle velocity (sound velocity), but only to the sound pressure changes, the particle velocity is irrelevant on the loudness perception.

-Acoustic impedance of a medium = Sound pressure / Particle velocity
+Acoustic impedance of a medium = Sound pressure / Particle velocity - Z0 = p / v

 Please enter two values, the third will be calculated.

-Acoustic impedance Z0 N·s/m³
+Acoustic impedance Z0 N·s/m³ Acoustic ohms law

 Sound pressure p Pa = N/m²